AninhaPardini/CustomThemes/README.md

 - WebSearchShortcut
 - Winget

-You can find more plugins in [this repo](https://github.com/hlaueriksson/awesome-powertoys-run-plugins)!
+You can find more plugins on [this repo](https://github.com/hlaueriksson/awesome-powertoys-run-plugins)!

 ## Wallpapers